planetfederal/workshops/workshops/geogig/doc/source/gui/commit.rst

 Viewing the commit details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-To view details about the commit, double click on the commit message in the Repository explorer.
+To view details about the commit, select the commit message in the GeoGig Navigator and right-click :menuselection:`Show changes introduced by this version`.
 This will bring up the :guilabel:`Comparison view` again.

 #.
 Expand the ``bikepdx`` tree and click the ``6773`` entry.

 #.
 The window will display the attributes before the change (in this case, blank) and after the change.
-These are shown in the :guilabel:`Base` column and :guilabel:`Compare` column, respectively.

    .. figure:: img/commit_comparefeature.png